How do I Farkback? (i.e., how do I contact someone at Fark?)

 Search terms can be individual words, a double-quoted phrase, or you can build combinations using parentheses and boolean operators.
 A plus sign in front of a word means the word must appear in the results, a minus means it must not.
 Common words like "and" and "the" are ignored.
 In general, it works pretty much like Google does.

-Searches can be limited to specific topic tags, dates, or URL's by using search terms like +topic:amusing +date:2007-02-14 +url:google.com.
-Those are the only three fields currently searchable like that, though.
-Ranges of dates are not yet supported, but will be in the future.
-Sorting results by date is also planned for the near future.
+Searches can be limited to URL's by using search terms like +url:google.com.
+That is the only field currently searchable like that, though.

 I don't like my login anymore and want it changed/deleted.